We work to shift

 the hearts and minds of communities.

-The Center for Resilient Individuals, Families and Communities (CRIFC) is committed to the sustainability of healthier communities across the southern region by employing abolitionist tactics centering folks and their families directly impacted by mass incarceration.
-Our programming involves social services stabilization services for the collective change makers of local, regional and national abolitionist movements, direct action, community organizing apprenticeships and political education, reading circles for children and youth, seasonal micro grants, emergency funds, social services referral, and creating/re-envisioning community services networks.
+The Center for Resilient Individuals, Families and Communities (CRIFC) is committed to the sustainability of healthier communities across the southern region and beyond by employing abolitionist tactics centering folks and their families directly impacted by mass incarceration.
+Our programming involves social services stabilization for the collective change makers of local, regional and national abolitionist movements, direct action, community organizing apprenticeships and political education, reading circles for children and youth, seasonal micro grants, emergency funds, social services referral, and creating/re-envisioning community services networks.
 The extension of our mission is to educate, support and organize individuals, families and communities, local, nationally, and internationally around best practices, best tactics, innovative service methods, and social policies which govern the lives we live.